clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 ### RailsBridge Fun Facts

 * Founded in 2009
-* Its goal: make the community more diverse and more welcoming to newcomers.
+* Goal: make the community more diverse and more welcoming to newcomers
-* Since 2012 backed by Bridge Foundry,
+* Since 2012 backed by Bridge Foundry
 * Also does MobileBridge, ng-bridge, Teaching Kids, and ...
 ClojureBridge!

 ### ClojureBridge